 Each facet of life at St Hilda’s is set up with this in mind, so one way to learn about formation at St Hilda’s is to read through our pages on community life, service, and worship.
-However, it is hoped that each concrete activity will help nurture certain general practices which will allow interns to better know themselves and the path they are being called upon.
+That said, here are some of the general practise general practices we hope these concrete activities will nurture, practises which will allow corps members to better know themselves and the path they are being called along.

 Learning to listen lies right at the heart of formation at St. Hilda’s.
 We are constantly asking the questions; if, when we pray, we are only speaking, then how are we to hear what God has to say for us?
 If, when we live in community, we only speak, then how are we to hear the needs of our neighbors in particular and our community in general?
 If, when we serve, we spend our whole time saying what needs to be done, how are we to hear what those we are trying to serve are actually saying?